 George Mason University houses the Interdisciplinary Center for Economic Science (ICES), a world-leader in the study of economic social and market behavior.
 ICES is comprised of faculty from economics, law, computational science, neuroscience and engineering.
 ICES was founded by Dr. Vernon L. Smith, who was the 2002 recipient of the Nobel Prize in Economic Science.

 George Mason University was the home of Nobel Laureate James Buchanan.
-Dr. Buchanan published ground breaking work in Public Choice and Constitutional Political Economy.
-He was the coauthor, with Gordon Tullock, of The Calculus of Consent and served as the Executive Director of the Center for the Study of Public Choice until his death in 2013.
+Dr. Buchanan published ground-breaking work in Public Choice and Constitutional Political Economy.
+He was the coauthor, with Gordon Tullock, of The Calculus of Consent and served as the Executive Director of the Center for Study of Public Choice until his death in 2013.